Table of Contents

 Drive the Awe Inspiring Bryce Canyon Scenic Overlooks

-The free shuttle bus runs the scenic road and features a tour that goes to the end of the road twice daily.
-The shuttle stops at other viewpoints along the way.
-There are two daily departures, I suggest reservations, and the trip will take three hours.
-This road is open year-round.
+The Bryce Canyon Shuttle runs along the scenic drive and offers a tour that goes to the end of the road twice daily, stopping at key viewpoints along the way.
+There are two daily departures, and reservations are recommended.
+The round trip takes about three hours.

 Start at the End of the Road: Rainbow Point